Reviews You Can Rely On

 Our Verdict

 The North Face Route Rocket is a great daypack for rock climbing, and that's why it sits at the top of our list.
 Its streamlined design won't get hung up on branches on the approach or while hauling.
 The deep offset zipper on the main compartment, while making packing easy, could punish inattentive climbers with dropped gear when hung up at the anchor.
 This pack also doesn't offer many options to securely strap items to the outside.
 Nevertheless, if you're looking for a bag with simple but practical features that will get the job done without unnecessary complications, this is the one for you.
-See it rated versus top competitors in our review of the best climbing backpacks.
+See it rated versus top competitors in our review of climbing backpacks.

 REASONS TO BUY